top of page

 • Experienced audiologist - The hearing aids sound better and work better in a noisy environment if they have been fitted AND set up professionally.
 Make sure to buy your hearing aids from a clinic which has a good track record on Google and Trustpilot.
 You may find very attractive prices for hearing aids online, but please consider a local clinic, which you can visit for an optimal fitting and tuning up of your hearing aids.

-• Extended warranty - Specsavers, Boots and other multi-branch hearing care companies only offer you a 3 years of warranty.
-On the other hand, most independent local audiologists offer you an extended 5-year warranty that simply can cover any electronic fault of the hearing aids in years 4 and 5, when you need the coverage the most.
+• Extended warranty - Specsavers, Boots and other multi-branch hearing care companies only offer you a 3-year warranty.
+On the other hand, most independent local audiologists offer you an extended 5-year warranty that simply covers any electronic fault of the hearing aids in years 4 and 5, when you need the coverage the most.

 How to protect your investment in hearing aids?